-- Day trip huts are intended for brief stops, for lighting campfires and enjoying packed lunches.
+- Day trip huts are intended for brief stops, for lighting campfires and enjoying packed lunches, not for overnight use.
 They are:

 - When in the vicinity of wilderness huts it is best to get drinking water from a well or other marked water spot or at a considerable distance from the building.
 During warm weather, water is best to boil before drinking.

 - Pallas-Yllästunturi National Park is a Hiking without Littering -area.
 Avoid taking unnecessary waste into the area.
 Take all waste out of the area.
 Recycling points can be found at Yllästunturi Visitor Centre Kellokas, Pallastunturi Visitor Centre and Fell Lapland Visitor Centre.

 - Dry toilets can be found at open and reservable wilderness huts, day trip huts, lean-to shelters and at most campfire sites.

 - In the recreation zone of the National Park camping is permitted only in the vicinity of wilderness huts and campfire sites.
 In the wilderness zones camping is permitted everywhere.

 Open Wilderness Huts